 - Instagram Stories – Eight to 16 Stories, twice per week

-- LinkedIn – Once or twice per day
+- LinkedIn – Once a day

 When should you be posting?